akulaarora/Caltran_Traffic/README.md

 ### vds_discovery.py

-This is an interactive script that takes as input the latitude and longitude of a specific location as well as the radius from that location and creates an "IDs.txt" file, which will contain the VDS IDs within the radius specified of the location.
+This is an interactive script that takes as input the latitude and longitude of a specific location as well as the radius from that location and outputs the found IDs to files.

+This script creates an "IDs.txt" file, which will contain the Mainline/HOV VDS IDs within the radius specified of the location.
+It will also create an "otherIDs.txt" file that will contain all other IDs within the radius of the location.
+IDs are separated by line breaks (newline).

-The purpose of this is to collect data for a specific area. _Please note that this is currently set to work with locations within District 11._ The district being used should be kept consistent that of main.py.
+The purpose of this is to collect data for a specific area through main.py, which will read the IDs.txt file. _Please note that this is currently set to work with locations within District 11._ The district being used should be kept consistent with that of main.py.

+For UC San Diego, the location is 32.879956, -117.233928 and I am using a radius of 0.03 to get approximately two times the size of UCSD.

 ## Final Notes